aksommerville/eggsamples/tetris/README.md

 - Levels stop at 19.
 - Level increases when lines reach (level*10), regardless of which you start at.
 - I get more lines and higher scores here than on the NES, marginally.
 Not sure how to account for that.
+- Incoming pieces appear wherever there's room on the top, and might be rotated.

 ## TODO

 - [x] Fanfare on level change.
 - [ ] Persist and report high score.
+- - [ ] Show relevant scores. [render.c]
 - [ ] Menus.

 ## Scores